 For Zacchaeus, it was a no-brainer.
 What he had to give up was nothing compared to what he was being offered.
 Is the choice as clear to us?

 Zacchaeus (aka Zaccheus), the tax collector who climbed a Sycamore tree to see Jesus as he walked through Jericho, shows us the repentance that is the true fruit of grace and mercy.
-This post is offered as a reflection on the Scripture readings for the 31st Sunday in Ordinary Time, cycle C (Wisdom 11: 22-12,1, Psalm 145, 2 Thes.
+This post reflects on the readings for the 31st Sunday in Ordinary Time, cycle C (Wisdom 11: 22-12,1, Psalm 145, 2 Thes.
 1:11-2,2 and Luke 19:1-10).